-DUBLIC EDUCATION STORVTELLING SERIES
+DUBLIC EDUCATION STORYTELLING SERIES

-For 37 years, the Indian Child Welfare Act (ICWA) has been a critical protection for American Indian and Alaska Native children and their families who have often been mistreated and taken advantage of in state child welfare systems, many times by private adoption interests.
+For 38 years, the Indian Child Welfare Act (ICWA) has been a critical protection for American Indian and Alaska Native children and their families who have often been mistreated and taken advantage of in state child welfare systems.
 Basic protections that all children and families in this nation receive, like having the support of your extended family and being placed in a home with a fit and willing relative, unfortunately are being threatened by a small number of self-interested private adoption advocates and their allies intent on eliminating basic rights and protections for Native people.

-Recognizing the need for ICWA public education materials that can be distributed widely throughout social media channels and educational evnironments, the National Indian Child Welfare Association (NICWA) partnered with The Poarch Band of Creek Indians, award-winning Producer/Director Karen Odyniec and Producer Milo Daemgen to produce four short-form digital stories that are informative and incredibly moving.
+Recognizing the need for ICWA public education materials that can be distributed widely throughout social media channels and educational evnironments, the National Indian Child Welfare Association (NICWA) partnered with the Poarch Band of Creek Indians, award-winning Producer/Director Karen Odyniec and Producer Milo Daemgen to produce four short-form digital stories that are informative and incredibly moving.